Air Quality Alert issued for Tuesday - Sidney Daily News

-DAYTON– The Miami Valley Regional Planning Commission (MVRPC), in conjunction with the Regional Air Pollution Control Agency (RAPCA), is issuing an ozone Air Quality Alert (AQA) for Tuesday, July 11.
+DAYTON– The Miami Valley Regional Planning Commission (MVRPC), in conjunction with the Regional Air Pollution Control Agency (RAPCA), is issuing a fine particulate matter (PM2.5) Air Quality Alert (AQA) for Tuesday, July 18.

-The National Weather Service is forecasting temperatures to be in the upper 80s with light-to-moderate southerly winds and sunny skies.
-These conditions are favorable for ground-level ozone formation.

 Real-time air quality can be found at several locations, including MiamiValleyAir.org, www.rapca.org, and www.airnow.gov.